cyberomin/cyberomin.github.io/_posts/2016-11-07-chapter-three.markdown

 Sim was my Harvey.
 Thank you, Sim.

 Suits, isn’t just a show.
 It speaks to me.
 Suits is *déjà vu* all over again.

+PS: If you've had a similar story, go ahead and share it in the comments.
+Be a source of hope and inspiration today!!